Student camps – solidarity with Palestine

 It is essential that we who support the movement against the genocide in Palestine draw the important lessons from similar protest movements in the past

 Inevitably, historical questions are raised in public discourse when there are outbursts of outrage like now in the student movement in solidarity with Palestine and against the genocide in Gaza.
-With more than 100 occupations of fields university students in the United States and dozens more in Canada, Europe, Asia and Latin America, the pro-Palestinian student movement has captured the imagination of millions of people around the world against the brutal genocide happening in front of our own eyes in Gaza.
+With more than 100 occupations of college university students in the United States and dozens more in Canada, Europe, Asia and Latin America, the pro-Palestinian student movement has captured the imagination of millions of people around the world against the brutal genocide happening in front of our own eyes in Gaza.

 It is essential that we who support the movement against the genocide in Palestine draw the important lessons from similar protest movements in the past.
 As part of this process, it is also necessary to debunk the abuse of history evident in the media, governments, and pro-Israel organizations regarding the current wave of protests on American campuses.
 Below, we point out some abuses, among many others.